xinyawang/Around/README.md

 * To store unstructured data (user posted images).
 BigTable, BigQuery, ElasticSearch are all for structured data.
 GCS is well-known for its durability, scalability and availability.

 **6. Why use BigTable instead of MySQL or MangoDB?**<br>
-* I want to make this project scalable, MySQL do not have enough scability.
+* I want to make this project scalable, MySQL do not have enough scalability.
 MongoDB is good, but it is just software, in order to make it scalable, I need to rent vms and clusters, to build system by myself.
 BigTable is a sparse, distributed, persistent multidimensional sorted map.
 It runs on Google cloud, which is very scalable, I only need to implement my business logic, which is very convenient.

 **7. Why use BigTable since I already use ES to save post data?**<br>
 * I want to do offline data analysis on it using BigQuery.
 ES is search engine with complicated query support and better read performance but may lose data, so I save posts data on ES and Bigtable both.